noUsernamesLef7/noUsernamesLef7.github.io/personal/rpgs/keeldurn/log.md

 	* The party reached an incubation chamber, filled with nests of kobold eggs.
 The lone guard and sole remaining Kobold of the klan, begged for mercy and was struck down.
 	* The party briefly debated what to do and decided to stomp all of the kobold eggs and the little half developed kobolds inside
 	* After a bit more exploration, the party located the kobold treasure horde!

+### Session 5
+* Brief encounter with the flame lord
+* The rest of my notes are lost to time...